 …maybe even body paint.
 A perfect glaze for baked goods, also reportedly used for sensual body paints, ganache is one of the easiest chocolate recipes and one that always impresses.
 Ganache is a chocolate “condiment” that can be used as a glaze when warm and when cooled can become a spreadable filling or topping.
 It can even be used to make truffles or added to warm milk for the perfect cup of drinking chocolate or hot chocolate.

-9. Prepare Pans with Cocoa Powder instead of Flour
+9. Prepare pans with cocoa powder instead of flour

 When making a chocolate layer cake, utilize cocoa powder instead of flour when greasing and “flouring” your pans.
 You’re still get the non-stick result, but you wont have a white floury residue on the final cake.

+The last of Chrysta’s tips for baking with chocolate is certainly not the least.
 Chocolate chips have stabilizing/hardening ingredients that help them keep their shape with baked–think chocolate chip cookies.
 Utilize chocolate meant for melting, such as bar chocolate or melting discs (but not candy melts).

-chocolate images provided by Chef Chrysta Wilson
+chocolate collage image provided by Chef Chrysta Wilson

-FREE APHRODISIAC OF THE MONTH NEWSLETTER
+FREE APHRODISIAC NEWSLETTER

-Subscribe to our monthly fee aphrodisiac newsletter
+Subscribe to our free aphrodisiac newsletter